danmayer/server_responder/README.md

 __NOTES__

-  * All logging is going to the `/opt/bitnami/apache2/logs/error_log` I want to have something like sinatra log in app/logs but since moving to the newer AMI it just crashes if I try to redirect the logging.
+  * All logging for EC2 boxes is going to the `/opt/bitnami/apache2/logs/error_log` I want to have something like Sinatra log in app/logs but since moving to the newer AMI it just crashes if I try to redirect the logging.